Aslam Khattak: Career

-He was born into a Pashtun Khattak family on 5 April1908 at Karak, British India.
+He was born into a Pashtun Khattak family on 5 April 1908 at Karak, British India.
 Aslam Khattak was the President of a student organization supporting Pakistan Movement in the United Kingdom in the 1930s, serving alongside Dr. Abdur Rahim as Vice President and Chaudhry Rehmat Ali as Secretary.
 This organization gave the world the name "PAKISTAN".
 Aslam Khattak was among the three people that signed the pamphlet called 'Now or Never', written by Chaudhry Rehmat Ali in 1933.

 Aslam Khattak worked closely with Dr Khan Sahib in the North West Frontier Province's provincial government during his career as a civil servant, and after the independence of Pakistan in 1947, he was assigned a position in Afghanistan where he played a key role in the failed negotiations for a confederation between Pakistan and Afghanistan.
 In the 1970 elections, he was elected as an independent to the Provincial Assembly of Khyber Pakhtunkhwa from Karak.
 He then became speaker of the North West Frontier Province's Provincial Assembly in 1972.
 He also served as Governor of Khyber Pakhtunkhwa briefly after the ouster of the NAP-JUI governor as well, twice posted overseas as an Ambassador of Pakistan.

-He was promoted as Minister of Pakistan to Kabul in 1956, and appointed as High Commissioner to Australia in December 1959.
+He was promoted as Minister of Pakistan to Kabul in 1956, and appointed High Commissioner to Australia in December 1959.
 As a diplomat, he served as ambassador to Iran (1974–1977), Iraq and Afghanistan.

 Nominated to Muhammad Zia-ul-Haq's Majlis-e-Shura in the 1980s, he became a trusted political confidante of the Martial Law ruler.

 He was elected MNA from his constituency and served as deputy Prime Minister to Prime Minister Muhammad Khan Junejo in 1985.
 After the restoration of democracy in Pakistan in 1988, he joined the Pakistan Muslim League (N), but was defeated in the Pakistani general election, 1988.
 Re-elected again in 1990, he again served as Federal Minister in Nawaz Sharif’s first government.
 Defeated in the 1993 elections, he left the PML (N) shortly before the 1997 election over a difference in the distribution of party tickets for his grandson and son-in-law.